 - What should I do to prepare for the test?

-Access to a variety of test preparation materials, including study guides and practice tests, are available from ETS.
+A variety of test preparation materials are available from ETS.
 Study materials may also be available from your educator preparation program.

 - How can I be certain that my scores are reported to the correct institutions?